labgem/microscope-user-doc/docs/content/mage/info.rst

 * The second column gives the estimated probability (number between 0 and 1) that the sequence contains a signal peptide.
 * The last 2 columns indicate the positions between which the cleavage is supposed to occur.

-.. tip:: A signal peptide has a average size of 30 aa.
+.. tip:: A signal peptide has an average size of 30 aa.

 =====
 TMHMM